 If you’re still in the market for film financing, then your budget estimates should be designed as a wish list.
 An aspirational amount that you would like to have in order to make your movie.

 After you’ve secured funding, however, you’ll know exactly how much money you have to spend within your budget.

 Budget estimates based on a real, total budget amount will offer your first glimpse into how costs will interact.
 You can identify budgetary strengths, weaknesses, and tensions.
 It’s also the earliest opportunity to form a realistic idea of how much you can spend on crew payroll.

-At this stage, your crew payroll budget will exist only as a number to compare and contrast with other numbers.
-It requires the context of cost categories - like equipment, locations, and production insurance- to mean anything.
+At this stage, your film payroll budget will exist only as a number to compare and contrast with other numbers.
+It requires the context of cost categories, such as equipment, locations, and production insurance, to mean anything.